jhpce-jhu/jhpce_mkdocs/docs/slurm/slurm-commands-ref.md

 written a page with advice about using the command, use the {==(LOCAL TIPS)==} link.

 ## Locally Written Tools
-slurmpic: Essential program for getting cluster status info.
+* slurmpic: **Essential** program for getting cluster status info.
 Use -h option to see essential usage details. (no man page yet)
+* smem: Displays memory used by your currently running jobs.
+If given a jobid number, it will display info about the memory usage of that job. (no man page yet)
+* memory reporting script - puts per-user output daily into directories under /jhpce/shared/jhpce/jhpce-log/

-## Contributed Programs
+## Contributed Programs We've Installed
 * seff: Display efficiency of CPU and RAM usage of a completed job. (no man page yet)
 * [slurm-mail:](https://github.com/neilmunday/slurm-mail) Tool used to add details to mail sent to you.
 Not something you can modify.
 Listed for completeness.